 In any school there’s an awful lot of teaching happening at any one time – and it goes without saying that the quality of it needs to be as high as possible.
-So, there’s an obvious reason for school leaders to want to see what is happening around the school to improve it.
+So, there’s an obvious reason for school leaders to want to see what is happening around the school, including micro-management, to improve it.

 Some SLT think that more formal observation is the answer – at one time this was limited to 3 hours per year, but the limit was removed by legislation in 20121, in practice reflecting the reality in many schools.
 Other schools have chosen ‘learning walks’ where multiple classrooms are observed in a short time, book scrutinies looking for written evidence of learning, or asking teachers to provide detailed lesson plans in advance.
 These schools usually also have extensive formal policies and guidance on every aspect of teaching.

 However, research has begun to question whether these micro-managing actions help improve teaching.
 Evidence has grown that formal lesson observations can’t accurately judge teacher quality2.
 And the impact of these well-meant policies can be hugely negative on other aspects of school life.
 Teachers, such as the one writing in the Guardian here3, want to teach well.
 But they also fear falling foul of micro-managers and spend too long meeting ‘micro-demands’.
 And this means that they are more likely to become disillusioned and in extreme cases suffer stress4 and leave teaching5, at a time of huge shortage6.